Departing Ichinomiya, we went back to Narita Airport to catch our domestic flight to Kochi in the Shikoku Region.

 It’s about an 1hour and 15 min flight, the cheapest way to get there would be via JetStar on their sales.
 Our ticket was about AUS $100 one way.

 Kochi is known for the Shimanto River that still has untouched natural beauty which is VERY rare in Japan.
-Sadly , so many pristine rivers and oceans, forests have been destructed and developed commercially.
+Sadly , so many pristine rivers and oceans, forests have been destructed and developed.
 But Kochi has still retained its natural environment alongside with its rich cultural heritage.

 We chose Tosa-cho as our next destination as I had my long time friends living there.
-Kotoe and Daiyu, with their two daughters moved from a bustling busy life of Manhattan NYC to the quiet Tosa-cho, hidden amongst the deep valleys and mountains, few years ago.
+Kotoe and Daiyu, with their two daughters who moved from a bustling busy life in Manhattan NYC a few years ago.
 I went to University with Kotoe and we were both in the windsurfing team.
-It was truly one of the best years of my life, so youthful and full of enthusiasm.
-Our team was very close like a family, and that enabled us to stay in touch even after 20 years.
+It was truly one of the best years of my life, so youthful and full of energy..
+Our team was very close like a family, and that enabled us to stay in touch even after 20 years after graduation.
+I visited Kotoe and Daiyu in NY few times too.

 Unluckily, it was raining most of the time so we didn’t get to fully explore the beautiful nature of Tosa-cho but we just felt the immense beauty that this place had to offer.